 Projects

 This page contains a listing of projects I've worked on in the past that I have found particularly interesting.
 Some were meant to scratch an itch, and some were long term large scale projects that spanned many years and many people.
-Together, they provide a sample of things that have occupied me over recent years.
+Together, they provide a sample of things that have occupied me over the years.

 LCM